sudo-su-FDEL/Crumble/README.md

 1. Download Zip
 2. Extract File
 3. Compile the source
-4. Run on your preffered IDE
+4. Run on your preferred IDE

 **Alternative option**
 Download EXE file, only do this if you trust the program and you have looked at the source code